 Cara Delevigne sports her 1" barrel curls to one side with the help of a matching accessory.
-Accessories are having a moment and the one you use can determine just how casual or formal your style is. our post on which (P.S., these are are favorites that are currently trending.)
+Accessories are having a moment and the one you use can determine just how casual or formal your style is.
+(P.S., these are are favorites that are currently trending.)